 We are proud to be in an elite group of business schools to hold the triple accreditations of Equis, AMBA and AACSB, often referred to as the "Triple Crown".

 The University of Bradford has a proven track record of research innovation leading to entrepreneurial activity through a mix of spin-out companies, commercial activities and not-for-profit ventures led by both students and staff.

-The teaching on this unique programme is informed by research from internationally recognised researchers in entrepreneurship, innovation and technology at the BRITE research centre.
+The teaching on this unique programme is informed by research from internationally recognised researchers in entrepreneurship, innovation and technology.